skurhse/fisher/modules/binsrch/README.md

-# Binary Search With Common Attributes
+# Binary Search on Common Attributes

 Also known as half-interval search or logarithmic search, *binary search* is an algorithm that finds the position of a target value within a sorted array.